d1mnewz/interviews/README.md

 * How to design a good partitioning?
 * What is an index?
 Clustered/Non-clustered?
 * How much clustered indexes might be?
 What is clustered index physically?
+* Explain the difference between index seek and index scan
 * How can databases be replicated?
+* What is cold data and hot data?

 # Testing
 * What is unit test?
 Academic definition vs real world definition